 The school encourages children to take part in a wide range of performances from playing and singing with others to performing in their classroom, class assemblies and performances such as Christmas plays.
 The school has its very own choir which is made up of children from all year groups and they have performed in school, for the local village fete and visited the old people’s home.

 We use music as a tool for personal development by offering private music lessons to all our children including children with Special Educational Needs & Disability (SEND), Looked After Children and those in receipt of Pupil Premium.
 School contributes to the cost of music tuition to ensure barriers are overcome and all children have an equal opportunity.
 We work closely with the Derbyshire Music Partnership and through them we are able to offer a variety of music lessons including, guitar, piano and singing.
+The children who have lessons have the opportunity to showcase what they have learnt in a performance assembly.

 We understand the enjoyment of experiencing live music and we look for opportunities for children to listen to live musicians perform.
 We have links with the John Port School Band and local musicians who come and perform for us.